gmlewis/irmf/spec/README.md

-"pixel shader" (or "full-screen fragment shader") with the exception that a function is provided by the IRMF viewer software or 3D printer (the *"renderer"*) that transforms the input `in vec2 fragCoord` to a `vec3 xyz` that (evntually) fully covers the minimum bounding box of the design in the provided units (typically "mm").
+"pixel shader" (or "full-screen fragment shader") with the exception that a function is provided by the IRMF viewer software or 3D printer (the *"renderer"*) that transforms the input `in vec2 fragCoord` to a `vec3 xyz` that (eventually) fully covers the minimum bounding box of the design in the provided units (typically "mm").

 The renderer modifies this function on each slice of the design in order